SuryaKarmakar/MySQL-Database/mysql.md

 Syntax:

-SELECT coLumnl, column, ...
+SELECT column1, column2, ...
-FROM table name
+FROM table_name
-WHERE coLumnN LIKE pattern;
+WHERE columnN LIKE pattern;

 WHERE CustomerName LIKE 'a%' - Finds any values that start with "a"